How to Bypass Cloudflare in 2024: The 9 Best Methods

 Click to open the image in full screen

 Now, you can see and access all the variables and functions in the current scope.
-However, there isn't much you can deduce from the variable values shown on-screen, and the code is unreadable.
+However, you can deduce little from the variable values shown on-screen, and the code is unreadable.

 Looking closely at the script, you'll notice that one function is called over a thousand times.
 In this example, that's the c function (though it might have a different name in your script).
 When called, there is always a single stringified hex number as the argument.
 Let's try running it in the DevTools console: